Audxius/Peplink-RPI-Dashboard/README.md

 # Peplink RPi Dashboard

-Minimal Flask web app that logs into a Peplink router (session/cookies) and renders a lightweight ops dashboard designed for a 7" Raspberry Pi display.
-The browser never talks to the router directly — the Flask backend proxies all API calls using a logged-in `requests.Session()`.
+Minimal Flask web app that logs into a Peplink router and renders a lightweight ops dashboard designed for a 7" Raspberry Pi display.
+The browser never talks to the router directly — the Flask backend proxies all API calls using a logged-in requests.Session()`

 ## Features